BonilKoo/KEGG-kgml-parser/README.md

 # KEGG pathway kgml parser
 Python code to download and parse KEGG pathway kgml file

-This code save two information for each pathway.
+This code saves two information for each pathway.

 1. Entry information including graphics and group information